-Let’s dive into a bit more details on why Burpees when done incorrectly can be bad for you and what areas they affect negatively.
-The knees, lower back and shoulders are the three main areas people generally will experience issues with.
+Let’s dive into a bit more details on why Burpees, when done incorrectly, can be bad for you and what areas they affect.
+The knees, lower back, and shoulders are the three main areas people generally will experience issues.

-The main reason the knees can be affected is due to the explosiveness that one lands into an uncomfortable/incorrect position which puts a lot of stress on the knees, the position I’m talking about is demonstrated in the photo where the legs are folded underneath.
-The same applies to the lower back, again, the explosive movement of kicking the legs back under the body places a lot of stress on the lower back, especially when performed in high reps at high intensity.
-The shoulders take a pounding when lowering oneself explosively or even when slowly coming into a plank position and potentially allowing the shoulders to come out of their sockets.
+The main reason the knees can be affected is due to the uncomfortable/incorrect position which puts a lot of stress on the knees, the position I’m talking about is demonstrated in the photo where the legs are folded underneath.
+The same applies to the lower back, the explosive movement of kicking the legs back under the body places a lot of stress on the lower back, especially when performed in high reps at high intensity.
+The shoulders can take a pounding when lowering oneself explosively or even when slowly coming into a plank position and potentially allowing the shoulders to come out of their sockets.

 The following video is posted on Wikipedia as an example to millions of people on how to perform a Burpee, I say: HOW NOT TO PERFORM A BURPEE

-Now, it’s not the fault of the person demonstrating, as I’m sure that this is how Royal H. Burpee intended the Burpee to be performed, but he made a mistake, with a few simple adjustments the exercise could have been so much safer on the body.
+Now, it’s not the fault of the person demonstrating, as I’m sure that this is how Royal H. Burpee intended the Burpee to be performed, but maybe he made a mistake because with a few simple adjustments the exercise could have been so much safer on the body.

 Can It Be Done Correctly?

 Yes, the Burpee can be done without placing too much stress on the areas discussed, it’s all to do with correct and different placement of the hands and feet than you’ve been taught.
-I will explain exactly the adjustments you need to make to prevent some of the issues we’ve covered above, this info is free for Cavemantraining subscribers, not a free member yet?
-Sign up here or with the social buttons below.
+I will explain exactly the adjustments you need to make to prevent some of the issues we’ve covered above.
 I’ll cover some beginner variations and also the safe variation.

-The number one adjustment you should make is to assume an actual squat stance, that means that the feet are not close together as the person demonstrates in the video above.
-Your feet just placed outside hip width, you then come into a deep squat and place your hands on the ground, think of it like a frog position, you then bump your hips up into the air quickly by pressing the feet into the ground, and at the same time you kick your legs out and into a plank position.
-The reason for the raise of the hips is to make space for the legs to come through easily without putting excessive pressure on the lumbar area.
-Most people will also end up in a wide plank at the feet, but once you get used to this you will start to bring your feet close together during the kick-out.
+The number one adjustment you should make is the squat stance, that means that the feet are not close together as the person demonstrates in the video above.
+Your feet should be just placed outside hip width, come into a deep squat and place your hands on the ground.
+Think of a frog position.
+Then bump your hips up into the air quickly by pressing the feet into the ground, and at the same time you kick your legs out and into a plank position.
+The reason for the hip raise is to make space for the legs to come through easily without putting excessive pressure on the lumbar area.
+Most people will also end up in a wide plank at the feet, but once you get used to this you will start to bring your feet closer together during the kick-out.

-Coming back up is almost the same process as going out, you need to think about bringing the hips up first, no matter how small that movement is, and you follow up by pulling the legs in, preferable into the same position as you started out with, but not folded under the body.
+Coming back up is almost the same process as going out, you need to think about bringing the hips up first, no matter how small that movement is, and you follow through by pulling the legs in, and preferably into the same position as you started out with.
+Not folded under the body.
 If you can, you should aim to pull the hands off the ground before the feet land flat.
-It’s also important to try and land plat with the feet.
-From here if you’re doing jump burpees, follow up with a jump by pushing the heels into the ground, come off the ground and land on the balls of the feet.
+It’s also important to try and land flat with the feet.
+If you’re doing jump burpees, follow up with a jump by pushing the heels into the ground, come off the ground and land on the balls of the feet.